 If you have been told you need SR-22 insurance, you are likely dealing with a stressful situation.
 Whether the requirement stems from a court order, a license reinstatement process, or a notice from your state’s motor vehicle department, the terminology alone can feel confusing.
 Many drivers are unsure what an SR-22 actually is, how it relates to their auto insurance, and what steps they need to take.

-The term “SR-22 insurance” is widely used, but it is somewhat misleading.
+The term “SR-22 insurance” is widely used but somewhat misleading.
 An SR-22 is not a type of insurance policy.
-It is a certificate—a document that your insurance company files with your state on your behalf to verify that you carry liability coverage meeting state-mandated minimums.
+It is a certificate — a document that your insurance company files with your state on your behalf to verify that you carry liability coverage meeting state-mandated minimums.

-For neutral regulatory explanations of SR-22 filings and liability requirements, you may consult:
+For neutral regulatory explanations of SR-22 filings and liability requirements, you may consult the USA.gov State Motor Vehicle Services directory and the National Association of Insurance Commissioners consumer resource.

 Who Typically Needs SR-22 Coverage